Plot Twist: I'm Dating!

 I found that knowing more about myself (such as my love language, my weakness and strengths, and my quirks), I have been able to give both Maddie and Helena the opportunity to know the real me.
 The same happened for both ladies.
-The more I learned about who they as individuals, (what they like and don't like, traits of who they are, and so on) the easier it became to love on them properly.
+The more I learned about who they are as individuals, (what they like and don't like, traits of who they are, and so on) the easier it became to love on them properly.

 3| Schedule it out!

 We seem to have jam-packed days, and it's a struggle to make time with our significant others.
 I get it!
 We are busy people.
 But you must ask yourself, "how is it that I'm so busy that I cannot make time to invest in my relationship with my friends?"
 See, busy can be great for businesses, but it sucks for relationships.
-Similar to what I said before, you must be willing to prioritize your friendships enough to say no to schedule fillers and yes to what pours into the relationship.
+Similar to what I said before, you must be willing to prioritize your friendships enough to say no to schedule fillers and yes to what pours into them.

 4| Aim to master the 2 golden rules.

 Helena and Maddie are goals when it comes to this: forgive and love.

 A while back, a married man (his name escapes me) told me that the two essential phrases in a relationship are, "I forgive you," and "I love you."
 These words are simple, but they are what keeps relationships going. (wait I forgot the cardinal rule: “I'm sorry.”
 Does that mean we've got three rules 🤔?)